cni-iisc/cni-website/_newsletters/2023/mar.md

 <!-- Main article -->

 CNI had organised four seminars  in February 2023.
-Two of them were online and other two are in-peson talk.
+Two of them were online and other two are in-person talk.

 ## UGIF :- UI grounded instruction following